strimzi/strimzi-ui/docs/Test.md

   1. Perform any required setup
   2. Perform an action (or actions)
   3. Assert the result
-  4. Perform any required tidyup
+  4. Perform any required clean up

 ## Code coverage